CWillberg/Lectures/stream_wst_03/index.md

 ---

 - p-doping creates electron deficiencies, also known as holes or defect electrons.
-- These allow the conduction of electric current.
+- These enable the conduction of electric current.
-- Conductivity arises because the holes or electrons are mobile—though less so than electrons in metals.
+- Conductivity occurs because the holes or electrons are mobile, though not as mobile as electrons in metals.

 ---